Product added to cart

-Is there a maximum age on your horse insurance?
+Is there a maximum age on Harry Hall horse insurance?

 There is no upper age limit on vet fees insurance at Harry Hall.
-We insure horses of all sizes, ages and abilities.
-As the cover is accidental and external injury cover, we do not ask you to fill in long winded forms regarding previous injuries and no vetting certificate is required.
+We insure horses of all sizes, ages, and abilities.
+As the cover is accidental external injury cover, we do not ask you to fill in long-winded forms regarding previous injuries and no vetting certificate is required.

 I own two veteran horses; can I get cover for both of them?

 Our Veteran Horse Insurance covers up to two horses for £91.80.
 That means you can share the claim limit between horses old or young.
 Or you can take out two policies, so you have one for each horse.
 If you have a family membership with Harry Hall you can include up to four horses on the policy.

 One Club member Rachel’s story:

-A couple of weeks ago, Hastings was bouncing round the field like a two year old, forgot how to put the emergency handbrake on and consequently went through the fence, landing on his side in a bed of nettles.
+A couple of weeks ago, Hastings was bouncing around the field like a two-year-old, forgot how to put the emergency handbrake on, and consequently went through the fence, landing on his side in a bed of nettles.